Double Closing On a Deal?

 Profits with Double Closing

 In the competitive world of real estate investing, timing and structure can make or break a deal.
-If you’re wholesaling properties and want to keep your profit margins secure while staying compliant, the double close might be your golden ticket.
+If you’re wholesaling properties and want to keep your profit margins secure while staying compliant, a double close might be your golden ticket.
+Let’s explore how this strategy works, why it matters, and how you can use it to protect your bottom line.

 What Is a Double Close in Real Estate?

-A double close also known as a back-to-back closing involves two separate transactions:
+A double close, also known as a back-to-back closing, involves two separate transactions:

 • Transaction 1: You (Investor B) buy a property from the original seller (Seller A).